 Maya Yuko as Sono

 Please, do not stream or make profits from these subtitles.
 Feel free to translate into other languages.

 For status updates, see Gifted Ones or follow me on Twitter.

 Translation: UTB Channel

 Additional help: y0ssy (ep23, 29, 57-58, 66, 71-72, 77-78, 81, 97, 104, 115, 117-118, 140, 150, 167, 192)

 Other notes about softsubs: Double-lines correct, added missing lines.

 RMVB files with Trad CHI hardsub: Nyaa

-English hardsubbed can be found at Rare & Old Doramas, Nyaa, AvistaZ (How to Join)
+English hardsubbed can be found at Rare & Old Doramas, AvistaZ

 If there's no seeder(s), please post a seed request here (In your post, specify which version you want seeded, and where you download it from so others know.)